kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - To provide access to host network resources for **non-privileged** containers and pods.
 - To provide a privileged mode for Hyper-V containers, or a method to run privileged process containers within a Hyper-V isolation boundary.
 This is a non-goal as running a Hyper-V container in the root namespace from within the isolation boundary is not supported.
 - To enable privileged containers for Docker.
-This will only be for Containerd.
+This will only be for containerd.
 - To align privileged containers with pod namespaces - this functionality may be addressed in a future KEP.
 - Enabling the ability to mix privileged and non-privileged containers in the same Pod.
 (Multiple privileged containers running in the same Pod will be supported.)